SEND Information Report

 18) How can I make a complaint about provision made at Earl Soham School?

 The first point of contact for complaints is always the person responsible – in most cases this will be the class teacher.
 Explain your concerns to them first.
-If you are not satisfied that your concern has been addressed, speak to the Head teacher (who is also the Acting SENCo).
+If you are not satisfied that your concern has been addressed, speak to the Head Teacher.
 If the problem is still not resolved then contact the Chair of Governors.

 If you do not feel the issues have been resolved, and your child has SEN, then you can contact the Senior Special Needs Officer.
 Please contact the school for the details.